The Community Trigger forms part of a wider package of anti-social behaviour (ASB) tools and powers introduced on 20 October 2014.

 A response will be sent to you on behalf of ASBU detailing action taken and also suggestions on how the partners can attempt to resolve the anti-social behaviour.

-If you are unhappy with the response, you can request a further review from the Council's community development/community safety manager by contacting us.
+If you are unhappy with the response, you can request a further review from our Communities Manager.